How do I become an individual Clean Sheet member?

 How is Clean Sheet funded?

-Clean Sheet is an independent charity.
-We rely on annual fees from our Prison and Agency Partners, freewill donations from our Employers plus the generosity of our individual supporters and Grant Making trusts and other bodies.
+Clean Sheet is part of the Langley House Trust Group.
+We rely on annual fees from our Prison and Agency Partners, donations from our Employers plus the generosity of our individual supporters and Grant Making trusts and other bodies.

 How can my Church or Community Group get involved?